kubevela/kubevela.github.io/blog/2021-10-10-kubevela-gitops.md

 #### Directory `clusters/`

-`apps.yaml` and `infra.yaml` in `clusters/` are similar.
-Their difference is to watch different directories.

-Apply the files in `clusters/` manually.
-They will sync the files in `infrastructure/` and `apps/` dir of the Git repo.
+The `clusters/` is the initialize configuration directory for KubeVela GitOps.

-Below is how the infra.yaml looks like:
+Below is how the `clusters/infra.yaml` looks like:

 ```yaml
 apiVersion: core.oam.dev/v1beta1